 - Concentration Requirements (12 credits)

+Select one of the concentrations listed below.
 Students are required to declare a concentration when applying for admission to the MPA program.
 If no concentration is declared when applying to the program, the Public Leadership and Management Concentration is assigned.

 Public Leadership and Management Concentration

 Complete 12 credits of MPA elective courses.
 At least 6 credits must be selected from the following list of electives.
 Up to 6 credits may be selected from the Community Resilience Concentration’s list of electives.

 PAD 5933 Proposal Writing & Grant Admin.
 (3)